flnw/CourseraCapstone_Battle_of_Neighborhoods/README.md

-# CourseraCapstone_Battle_of_Neighborhoods
+# Coursera Capstone Project: Battle of Neighborhoods
-Capstone Project - The Battle of Neighborhoods
+Hi Reviewer (and possilby people looking for ideas?)

 This repository consists of the files for Weeks 1 and 2 of the captsone project - The Battle of Neighborhoods.